 Who We Are

 HaemSTAR is a UK-wide network of passionate Clinical Haematology registrars and trainees.
-We are supported by the National Institute for Health Research (NIHR) classical haematology Clinical Research Network (CRN).
+We aim to promote collaborative research in haematology across the UK, focusing on medical haematology.

 HaemSTAR

-HaemSTAR is an independent UK-wide network of registrars and trainees, interested in promoting and performing research in classical haematology.
-Our focus is on collaborative projects across haemostasis & thrombosis, transfusion, general haematology, and obstetric haematology.
+HaemSTAR is an independent UK-wide network of registrars and trainees, interested in promoting and performing research in medical haematology.
+Our focus is on collaborative projects in medical haematology.

-We aim to promote research in classical haematology by:
+We aim to promote research in medical haematology by:

 • Assisting outside studies: This increases patient recruitment to classical haematology trials.